yangyang2000/respy/docs/software_engineering.rst

 We set up a continuous integration workflow around our `GitHub Organization
 <https://github.com/OpenSourceEconomics>`_.
 We use the continuous integration services
 provided by `Travis CI <https://travis-ci.org/restudToolbox/package>`_. `tox
-<https://tox.readthedocs.io>`_ helps us to ensure the proper workings of the package for
+<https://tox.readthedocs.io/en/latest/>`_ helps us to ensure the proper workings of the
-alternative Python implementations.
-Our build process is managed by `Waf
-<https://waf.io/>`_.
-We rely on `Git <https://git-scm.com/>`_ as our version control
-system and follow the `Gitflow Workflow
+package for alternative Python implementations.
+We rely on `Git <https://git-scm.com/>`_ as our version control system and follow the `Gitflow Workflow
 <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>`_.
 We use
 `Github <https://github.com/OpenSourceEconomics/respy/issues>`_ for our issue tracking.
 The package is distributed through `PyPI <https://pypi.org/project/respy/>`_ which